Lody-dev/Lody-dev/README.md

 ---

 ### 🌱 What I’m Working On
-- **Current Project**: Developing a 2D game for so_long project in C.
+- **Current Project**: classic Dining Philosophers problem
-- **Goal**: Learn how to use graphics library MinilibX and efective memory management on larger projects.
+- **Goal**: Learn and apply concurrent multithreaded programming in C using threads and synchronization..

 ---